Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/symbol-handling.typ

 As described in @background:isabelle-symbols, Isabelle utilizes its own #utf8isa encoding to deal with Isabelle Symbols.
 It is important to distinguish between 3 different domains:

 / Physical: This is the contents of the file.
-It's essentially a list of bytes, which need to be interpreted.
+It is essentially a list of bytes, which need to be interpreted.
 Certainly, a theory file contains text, meaning the bytes represent some list of symbols.
 However, even then the exact interpretation of the bytes can vary depending on the encoding used.
 For example, the two subsequent bytes `0xC2` and `0xA5` mean different symbols in different encodings.
 If the encoding is #emph(utf8), those two bytes stand for the symbol for Japanese Yen #isabelle(`¥`).
 If, however, the encoding is #box[_ISO-8859-1 (Western Europe)_], the bytes are interpreted as #isabelle(`Â¥`).
 The file itself does not note the supposed encoding, meaning without knowing the encoding, the meaning of a file's contents may be lost.

 / Isabelle System: This is where the language server lives.
 Here, an Isabelle symbol is simply an instance of an interal struct whose layout is outlined in @symbol-data-example.